ayeshavm/PredictiveModeling_Classification/README.md

 - The plots below show us that a large population of the pets, looking at the dogs Age 0-23 months category belong to to the '2_2_2_1' health category.
 For cats as well, a large population of cats < 12 months belong to this same '2_2_2_1' health category, which shows that people are not concerned with pets not being vaccinated, dewormed or sterilized.

+- It looks for dogs 72 months and older, it takes a longer time for them to be adopted if they are not vaccinated (2_1_2_1, and 2_2_2_1), but it does not seem to have an effect for puppies (0-23 months).

 ![Dog Health_Age](images/Doghealth_x_Age.png)

+- Vaccination / sterilization for kittens 0-5 months does not appear to be important for people who adopt, as seen in '1_1_2_1', '2_1_2_1' and '2_2_2_1'

 ![Cats health by AgeCat](images/Catshealth_x_Age.png)